Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: The Reconstruction Algorithm

-\begin{proof} First, let us assume fixed positions for $x,y,z$ within $\eta$ of their estimated positions (which we can always do so that they form an acute triangle).
+for an absolute constant $C_5$. \end{lemma} \begin{proof} First, let us assume fixed positions for $x,y,z$ within $\eta$ of their estimated positions (which we can always do so that they form an acute triangle).
 By the triangle inequality, this changes the distances $\|u-v\|$ for $v \in \{x,y,z\}$ by at most $\pm\eta$.
 Thus $u$ is in the intersection $U$ of three annuli,

 Any point $u'$ in $U$ gives an approximation of $u$'s position with error at most the Euclidean diameter of $U$, namely $\max_{u,u' \in U} \|u-u'\|$.
-We will show this diameter is bounded by~\eqref{eq:xyz}.
+We will show this diameter is bounded by equation~\eqref{eq:xyz}.

 We use some basic vector algebra.
 Let $\eps' = \epshat + 2\eta \le 2(\epshat+\eta)$.
 For any $u,u' \in U$ we have, for all $v \in \{x,y,z\}$,

 Since the triangle $x,y,z$ is acute, at least one of its sides makes an angle $\varphi$ with the vector $u - u'$ where $0 \le \varphi \le \pi/4$.
 Taking this side to be $(x,y)$ we have, without loss of generality,